Q: Can San Francisco really do this?

 Q: How is this different from our old public housing?

-In many parts of the world, including parts of Europe, Asia, and South America, publicly-owned housing is the backbone of no-income, low-income, and moderate-income communities.
-This measure originated from the experiences of immigrants from Europe and Asia who grew up in municipal housing.
-Over more than four years of developing the measure, we've met with former SF Housing Authority staff, SF planners, public housing tenants and organizers, City departments, environmental groups, labor unions, and other policy wonks to find exactly where we were going wrong.
+In many parts of the world, including parts of Europe, Asia, and South America, public housing is the backbone of no-income, low-income, and moderate-income communities.
+This effort originated from the experiences of immigrants from Europe and Asia who grew up in municipal housing.
+Over more than four years, we've met with former SF Housing Authority staff, SF planners, public housing tenants and organizers, City departments, environmental groups, labor unions, and other policy wonks to find out exactly where we were going wrong with HUD public housing.
 The difference boils down to investment and accountability.

 In SF, we couldn't hold our local elected officials accountable for federal public housing, and the federal government seriously defunded maintenance over several decades.
-This measure changes who's accountable for the housing — instead of the federal government, you, the Mayor, and the Board of Supervisors have a say.
+The federal government also didn't account for the high cost of land and labor in cities like San Francisco, an issue that plagued the SF Housing Authority from the very beginning.
+This effort changes who's accountable for the housing — instead of the federal government, you and the Board of Supervisors have a say.
 On top of that, we've written the measure to ensure that housing complexes remain self-sustainable in terms of rent covering costs, so the City can keep expanding its stock of municipal housing each year.

-Q: If we win, how do I apply to live there?
+Q: If this succeeds, how do I apply to live there?

 For vacant units (new construction or folks moving out), there will be an application process, and you'll have to live or work in SF as described in our "Details" page.
 Specifically, you'll have to prove SF residency status, work status, or Certificate of Preference status, and pledge not to own a "second home" or rent a unit elsewhere in the city if you're accepted.
 After that, you'll be entered in a lottery, and may qualify for a preference if you live in the same neighborhood as a unit or are a displaced tenant.